-The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2014-15.
+The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2016-17.
 In addition to base level funding for critical maintenance (CM) that can be used for existing facilities, on occasion campuses will receive funding for specific Strategic Initiatives (SI) projects, or more flexible funding that can be used towards new construction or program improvement.
 This SI funding is unpredictable which makes planning for projects more complicated.
-In the fiscal year 2023-24 State Budget, the State enacted new capital appropriations totaling \$1,470 million for SUNY including an increase to the recurring critical maintenance funding for existing facilities in the amount of \$650 million, \$200 million for research facilities at Stony Brook and Buffalo University, \$150 million for hospitals, and \$470 million in flexible funding.
+In the fiscal year 2024-25 State Budget, the State enacted new capital appropriations totaling \$860 million for SUNY including the recurring critical maintenance funding for existing facilities in the amount of \$550 million, \$150 million for hospitals, and \$160 million in flexible funding.
 The new appropriations are subject to a plan to be developed by SUNY and approved by the State Division of the Budget.